FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-02-03-using-auth0-in-angular-with-ngrx.md

 ```

 The `AuthState` is the representation of the value the `auth` property has in our state.
-We will define the complete state object we described later.
 This reducer only takes care about anything that goes on *inside* of the `auth` property.

 We are setting the `initialState` and create the reducer getting passed the `initialState`.
-What we have to do is adding the state manipulation when a specific action comes in.
+What we must do is adding the state manipulation when a specific action comes in.

-If the login is complete with the action `loginComplete`, we want to add the profile we received and the `isLoggedIn` is set, too.
+If the login is completed with the action `loginComplete` we want to add the profile we received and the `isLoggedIn` is set, too.
 When the action `logoutComplete` is being thrown, we reset `userProfile` to `null` and `isLoggedIn` to `false`.

 ```ts
 import { Action, createReducer, on } from '@ngrx/store';